-Specialty windows in the Pella® Architect Series® ReserveTM line are presented in a variety of exterior colors and wood finishes with various grille patterns for Murray-area homeowners.
+Specialty windows in the Pella® Architect Series® ReserveTM line are presented in a variety of exterior colors and wood finishes with various grille patterns for Paducah-area homeowners.

 Specialty Casement Windows

 French casement windows are made with two sashes that crank open for dual ventilation and can offer you a wide-open view.
 Our foldaway casement cranks can stay clear of roomside window treatments, and together, the sashes firmly lock with a lone handle.

 Push-Out Casement Windows

 Push-out casement windows open with a turn of a handle and a light push.
 Our traditional-style, push-out casement windows come with wide, wood sash frames and historical stays that hold windows in the open position.
 The contemporary version is crafted with a narrower frame to accompany the style of the current windows in your home.